Skin Health Gummies: What Really Makes Them Hold Up

 • Sensory drift as the gummy equilibrates over shelf life

-A well-designed acid strategy balances taste, texture, and long-term stability-especially important for skin-positioned gummies where “premium” is the expectation.
+A good acid strategy balances taste, texture, and long-term stability — especially important for skin-positioned gummies where “premium” is the expectation.

 Packaging Is Often the Real Failure Point

-If you’ve ever seen gummies that arrive sticky, clumped, or hardened, it’s tempting to blame the formula.
+Ever seen gummies that arrive sticky, clumped, or hardened?
+It’s tempting to blame the formula.
 Often, the culprit is the package.
 Gummies are moisture-active, and many packaging choices aren’t engineered with that reality in mind.

 Common market failures tied to packaging and pack-out conditions include: